patocl/Tips/transactions.md

+# Introduction

+Imagine transactions as the superheroes of the database world, ready to save the day when it comes to maintaining data integrity.
+These brave and powerful entities ensure that all actions within the database are performed safely and consistently.
+With their ability to group multiple operations into a logical unit, transactions protect your data from sudden power outages, unexpected errors, and all sorts of disasters.
+Moreover, if something goes wrong, transactions have the incredible power to undo and roll back any unwanted changes, leaving the database in a secure and stable state.
+So, the next time you think of transactions, envision these fearless database superheroes tirelessly working to keep your data safe and consistent.
+Saving the database world, one commit at a time!

+Here you can find some topics related to transaction development and tips

 # TransactionScope with nested transactions and error handling in VB.NET

 When using TransactionScope with nested transactions, you create a hierarchy of transactions where a transaction can contain other transactions.
 Each nested transaction behaves as a separate logical unit of work, but all transactions within the TransactionScope are coordinated and treated as a single transaction.
 If any of the nested transactions fail, a rollback is performed on all the involved transactions.